huda-irs/LMS-Tree/README.md

 ## About

 TemplateDB was a simple template given to our team to implement our data systems project in CS 561 in the Spring of 2022.
-It served as guide for us to extend into our current fully functional LSM tree. you implement the LSM tree.
-You can use this as base code or start from scratch.
+It served as guide for us to extend into our current fully functional LSM tree.
+This readme will guide you in trying to understand our code and build onto it even further.
+For a more theoretical understanding of LSM trees and how we setup our code read our final course report `CS561__LSM_Tree_Final_Report.pdf.`

 ## Requirements